 The National Marine Fisheries Service (NMFS) requires a Regulatory Impact Review (RIR) for all regulatory actions that are of public interest to satisfy the obligations under Executive Order (E.O.)
 12866, as amended.
 In conjunction with the analysis of direct and indirect effects in the "Environmental Consequences" section of this Amendment, the RIR: 1) provides a comprehensive review of the level and incidence of impacts associated with a regulatory action; 2) provides a review of the problems and policy objectives prompting the regulatory proposals and an evaluation of the major alternatives which could be used to solve the problem; and 3) ensures that the regulatory agency systematically and comprehensively considers all available alternatives so that the public welfare can be enhanced in the most efficient and cost effective way.
 The RIR also serves as the basis for determining whether any proposed regulations are a "significant regulatory action" under certain criteria provided in Executive Order (E.O.)
 12866.
-In addition, the RIR provides some information that may be used in conducting an analysis of the effects on small entities pursuant to the Regulatory Flexibility Act (RFA).
-This RIR analyzes the effects this regulatory action would be expected to have on the recreational and commercial sectors of the gag and black grouper components of the snapper grouper fishery.
+In addition, the RIR provides some information that may be used in conducting an analysis of the effects this regulatory action would be expected to have on the recreational and commercial sectors of the gag and black grouper components of the snapper grouper fishery.